 Jay Rockey was the director of public relations for the 1962 Seattle World's Fair (Century 21 Exposition) and the founder of Jay Rockey Public Relations, later The Rockey Company, which became the leading public relations firm in the Pacific Northwest.
 The idea of a world's fair did not have much traction with the public at the point when Rockey joined the effort, but he developed a highly effective public relations strategy that garnered international coverage for the fair and was crucial to its success.
-Rockey was president of the Public Relations Society of America and has been honored as a pioneer of the industry in the region.
+Rockey was president of the Public Relations Society of America and was honored as a pioneer of the industry in the region.
 He also served on the boards of a range of organizations, including his alma mater, Washington State University.

 Jay Rockey was born in 1928 in Olympia, in Thurston County, the second of three sons of McClellan "Chick" Rockey (1898-1984) and Celia McDowell Rockey (1898-1992).
 His father was born in Charleston, West Virginia, and was a noted basketball player before becoming athletic director at Olympia High School, a job he held for 40 years.
 Jay's mother was born in Molson, Okanagan County, where her parents homesteaded and farmed wheat.
 She attended Washington State College, earned a degree in pharmacy, and taught school before quitting to raise the family's three boys, Ward, Jay, and Dean.